A Fresh Start: 7 Business Startup Funding Tips That Will Change Your Life

 Of course, it’s never guaranteed but with some effective marketing and a bit of luck, you can earn enormous sums of capital in record time.

-Most startups offer particular deals to incentivize investment.
+Most startups offer particular deals to encourage investment.
 Somebody starting a new clothing line, for example, might offer one of the first t-shirts they print to people who invest $100.
 For $500 they’ll send them multiple items and a hand-written thank you note.